capcodigital/devops-maturity/guidelines/security/implementation.md

 **FOSS scanning**

-FOSS scanning, or Free and Open Source Software scanning, refers to the process of analyzing software code to identify and track open-source components and their licenses.
+FOSS scanning, or Free and Open Source Software scanning, refers to the process of analysing software code to identify and track open-source components and their licenses.
 It is a crucial practice for organisations and developers who use open-source software in their projects.
 The primary goals of FOSS scanning are to ensure compliance with open-source licenses, manage potential legal risks, and enhance software security.

 Here are some of the key advantages: